charlie-wong/coding-style/cpp/Scoping.rst

 name collisions in the global scope while allowing most code to use reasonably short names.
 Namespaces should have unique names based on the project name, and possibly its path.

-Declaring entities in namespace ``std`` is undefined behavior, i.e., not portable.
+Declaring entities in namespace ``std`` is undefined behavior, i.e, not portable.
 To declare entities from the standard library, just include the appropriate header file.

 Use a ``using`` directive make all names from a namespace available pollutes the namespace.